37 Hard-Hitting Ways To SkyRocket Your Blogs Email Subscribers List (Number 32 Is SUPER Important Yet Often Ignored!) - [Updated March 2017]

 Standard side bar opt ins are static and usually at the top right of most sites.

-However if you have a moving side bar that follows your visitor to whatever part of the page they go to you're increasing the chances they will sign up purely by giving them more opportunities.
+However if you have a moving side bar that follows your visitor to whatever part of the page they go, just like Mona Lisa's eyes supposedly do, you're increasing the chances they will sign up purely by giving them more opportunities.

 You can add a moving sidebar opt in to your site with Fixed Widget Plugin (free!)